polymode/polymode/development.md

 ```

-*Note:* Each `eieio` class has a coresponding constructor whose docstring
+*Note:* Each `eieio` class has a corresponding constructor whose docstring
 contains a complete description of the class.
 Use `C-h f pm-foo RET` to inspect
 the documentation of the class.
 Alternatively, lookup the class definition
 directly in [polymode-classes.el](polymode-classes.el).